Welcome to the City Clerk's Office

 |Election Information||The City of Tolleson is a nonpartisan municipal jurisdiction with a Mayor and six Council Members elected at-large.
 The City of Tolleson participates in the consolidated fall election cycle during even numbered years per Arizona Revised Statute.
 Historically, the candidates who receive the majority of votes cast for an open seat will win the Primary Election and be seated on the Council.
 Candidates will only go to the General Election if there is a tie requiring a runoff.

 For candidates interested in running for Council, an individual must be 18 years of age, lived in the City of Tolleson for one year prior to the election, and be a qualified elector in the State of Arizona.
 In Arizona, persons are nominated to run for office in the Primary Election by a petition process for nomination.
 The petition process allows any qualified voter the opportunity of seeking public office.
+All candidates must file a Statement of Interest with the Clerk’s Office before collecting signatures.
+Any signatures collected before the Statement of Interest is filed will not be valid.
 The Nomination Paper is a formal notification to the Clerk that the individual intends to seek municipal office.
 Three forms must be completed: The Nomination Paper which includes a candidate declaration (no longer an affidavit that requires notarization), a Financial Disclosure Statement and Nomination Petitions with the requisite number of signatures (At least 5% and not more than 10% of the total votes cast for mayor in the last preceding election at which a mayor was elected.)